AgoraIO-Community/SFTechWeek-2025-Hackathon/README.md

 agents that do more than just speak.
-You’ll use Agora’s Conversational AI Engine as the backbone of your agents, integrate ElevenLabs for realistic and expressive speech, bring your agent to life with HeyGen’s lifelike video avatars, and deploy your frontend with Appwrite’s all-in-one open-source development platform.
+You’ll use Agora’s Conversational AI Engine as the backbone of your agents, integrate ElevenLabs for realistic and expressive speech, bring your agent to life with HeyGen’s lifelike video avatars, and deploy your frontend with Appwrite’s all-in-one development platform.

 The Agora Hackathon kicks off on Monday, October 6 at 6 PM Pacific Time and runs until Thursday, October 9 at 3 PM Pacific Time.
 No submissions will be accepted after 3 PM on Thursday.